- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy designed to track the MSCI US Investable Market Consumer Staples 25/50 Index.
+Strategy: VDC employs a passive investment strategy, aiming to replicate the performance of the MSCI US Investable Market Consumer Staples 25/50 Index through a representative sampling or full replication approach.

-Composition The ETF holds a diversified portfolio of stocks within the consumer staples sector, including companies involved in food, beverages, household products, and tobacco.
+Composition The ETF holds a diversified portfolio of common stocks of U.S. companies operating in the consumer staples sector.
+These companies are typically involved in the manufacturing and distribution of everyday necessities.

 Market Position

-Market Share: VDC holds a significant portion of the market share within the consumer staples ETF sector.
+Market Share: VDC holds a significant market share within the U.S. consumer staples ETF category, reflecting Vanguard's strong brand presence and investor trust.

 Competitors